rgv-dataminer/matrix-profile-pytorch/README.md

 # matrix-profile-pytorch
 This is a fast and simplified implementation of matrix profile with pytorch back-end.

+The implementation does not follow any existing matrix profile algorithm.
+Instead, its implement a simple brute-force based solution that performing fast dot product that support both GPU and CPU setting.
+The implementation is easy to use, significant fast than existing package, and can controllable memory usage via batch configuration.